typelevel/Laika/docs/src/02-running-laika/03-configuration.md

 This is disabled by default, even if it is part of the original text markup specification as in the case of Markdown.

-This is to generally discourage to tie markup input to a concrete output format, as Laika supports multiple formats like HTML, EPUB and PDF and an API where users can easily add their own format.
+The main reason is that it is generally not recommended to tie markup input to a concrete output format, as Laika supports multiple formats like HTML, EPUB and PDF and an API where users can easily add their own format.
 Markup files containing raw HTML could not be used for those.